 Identifying and Treating Burn Injuries

-As personal injury attorneys in Riverside, California, we meet many victims who have suffered serious burns, and we handle cases involving burn injuries and deaths caused by burns, fires and explosions.
+As personal injury attorneys, we meet many victims who have suffered serious burns, and we handle cases involving burn injuries and deaths caused by burns, fires and explosions.
 Burn injuries are often catastrophic, permanent, and physically and emotionally devastating.
 They require expert medical attention and doctors dedicated to treating burn injuries.
 They may require rehabilitation and special devices to assist the victim.
 We refer to and use some of the best medical providers available, right here in Southern California.

 Interestingly, an odd but very dangerous thing we see happen from time to time after a burn injury occurs is failing to get medical treatment.
 Many people, especially if untrained in handling emergencies, don’t know how to treat a burn or whether a burn requires medical treatment.
 Victims of car accidents, camping accidents or accidents in someone’s home may not receive the medical attention they need immediately, and that may result in complications, infections and other problems that may cause the wounds to increase in severity over time, even to the point of losing a body part or being fatal.

-To help you distinguish a minor burn from a serious burn, determine the extent of damage to the body tissues.
-Medical literature tells us there are three classes of burns:
+To help you distinguish a minor burn (first degree) from a serious burn (third degree), determine the extent of damage to the body tissues.
+Medical literature tells us what the differences are from the three classes of burns:

 These injuries are described as the least serious, with only the outer layer of skin being burned, though not all the way.
 The skin is typically red, and there is often swelling.
 Certainly, a first-degree burn can be painful.
 Literature tells us a first-degree burn may be treated as a minor burn unless it involves substantial portions of the hands, feet, face, groin, buttocks, or a major joint.
 In these situations, emergency medical attention is required.
 We think emergency medical attention is the best option with any burn.